ethereum/consensus-specs/specs/networking/libp2p-standardization.md

 For Eth2.0 clients, topics will be sent as `SHA2-256` hashes of the topic string.

-There is one dedicated topic for propagating beacon blocks and aggregated attestations across the network.
-This topic will have the string `beacon_chain`.
-Each shard will have it's own topic allowing relevant parties to subscribe to in order to receive local shard attestations.
-The shard topics are prefixed with `shard` followed by the number of the shard.
-For example, messages relating to shard 10, will have the topic string `shard10`.
+There are two main topics used to propagate attestations and beacon blocks to all nodes on the network.

+- The `beacon_block` topic - This topic is used solely for propagating new beacon blocks to all nodes on the networks.
+- The `beacon_attestation` topic - This topic is used to for propagate aggregated attestations to subscribing nodes (typically block proposers) to be included into future blocks.
+Attestations will be aggregated in their respective subnets before publishing on this topic.

+Shards will be grouped into their own subnets (defined by a shard topic).
+The number of shard subnets will be defined via `SHARD_SUBNET_COUNT` and the shard `shard_number % SHARD_SUBNET_COUNT` will be assigned to the topic:
+`shard{shard_number % SHARD_SUBNET_COUNT}`.

 ### Messages